jhan0317/sys6018-competition-revenue-prediction/README.txt

 # result_spline.csv: Result from spline

 # report
-Contains the answer to the questions.
+Contains the answer to the questions